Student Rights and Responsibilities for Financial Aid

 - How to accept and apply for Federal Work Study student employment.

-- How and when you will be paid Federal Work Study.
+- How and when you will be paid if you are a Federal Work Study.

 - Satisfactory Academic Progress criteria and your right to appeal for a review of your circumstances if you do not meet criteria.